sgc88/github-collaboration/readme.md

 ## Talking Points for Teams

 1. Set guidelines for merging pull requests before you start.
 How many people should review the pull requests before they're merged?
 What branch should they be merged into?
 (Consider making a "develop" or "staging" branch to merge into instead of merging into the master branch.
-Once your app is complete, then you can merge your development branch into the master branch as your first major "release.")
+Once a working version  of your app is complete, then you can merge your development branch into the master branch as your first major "release.")

 2. Make very descriptive commit messages!
 The team members who are reading them should be able to tell at a glance what you were working on.